Skip to main content

 Thesis Submission Guidelines

-You do not need to provide printed, bound copies of your finalized thesis, but can submit an electronic copy to the Brooks School Undergraduate Office once your final copy has been approved.
+You do not need to provide printed, bound copies of your finalized thesis, but can submit an electronic copy to the Brooks Undergraduate Office once your final copy has been approved.

 Page size: 8.5×11 inches.